 Radge Avergonzado had a good early chance for Matamata before each side hit the upright in quick succession.
 Moments after the visitors went close, Hayden Turlington cut inside and drilled a shot against the woodwork.

 Te Awamutu’s best chance to take the lead came when they were awarded a penalty just before the break but the resulting kick was sent over the road rather than into the net at the Eastern end of the Domain.

 The chances continued in the second half.
 Matamata went close three time from corners, while Turlington and Avergonzado were both denied by good saves.
 Te Awamutu screwed a great chance wide and were then given a late opportunity to win it when they were awarded a second penalty.
-Unlike the first decision, this one was a scandal, but Seamus Casey in goal went the right way to secure his and Matamata’s clean sheet.
+Unlike the first decision, this one was less clear cut, but Seamus Casey in goal went the right way to secure his and Matamata’s clean sheet.

 While ending without a goal both teams will have left the Domain feeling they should have won comfortably while also being aware they could have lost comfortably.
 The Swifts are doing it relatively tough at the moment with a spate of unneeded injuries continuing to hit the squad so a point from this match isn’t the end of the world.
 But three would have been better.